 Fellow - American College of Trust and Estate Counsel

-ACTEC is a professional organization with about 2,700 members, and only 6 from rural Nebraska.
+ACTEC is a professional organization with about 2,700 members.
 Fellows are selected on the basis of professional reputation, ability in trusts and estates, and having made substantial contributions to these areas through lecturing, teaching, writing and bar association activities.
 Fellows must be skilled and experienced on preparation and administration of wills and trusts, estate planning, probate procedure, and trust and tax laws.

 Geneva Rehabilitation & Treatment Center

 - Recipient of the Service to Youth Award